 H1 specifies that a main effect of task type will be observed, with participants performing better in the generate condition compared to targets that were read, as reflected by greater recall for target items that were generated.
 To examine whether there is support for this hypothesis, we will assess whether there is a main effect of task type in the omnibus test.

 Given that H2 specifies a generation effect will emerge across all sensory conditions, but will be larger in magnitude for the multisensory condition, an ordinal interaction will be assessed (Elias, 2006; Park, 2023).
 First, we will analyze whether an ordinal interaction is present between sensory condition (coded as: 1 = auditory, 2 = visual, 3 = multisensory) and task type (coded as 0 = read, 1 = generate).
 Then, the 2 X 3 factorial ANOVA specified above will be conducted with the data to assess whether sensory condition moderates the strength of the relationship between task type (read/generate) and cued recall (outcome of interest).
 It is expected that a generation effect will emerge at all levels of the sensory condition, but that there will be a significant interaction between sensory modalities and task type, such that the magnitude of the generation effect will increase in the multisensory condition, but the direction of the effect will not change at any level of sensory modality.
-To ensure that significant interaction effects are not an artifact of the scale of measurement, a logit transformation will be applied onto the dependent variable and if the interaction does not survive the transformation, it will be considered an artifact of the original scale of measurement.
-(Labaronne, 2023; Wagenmakers, 2012).
+To ensure that significant interaction effects are not an artifact of the scale of measurement, a logit transformation will be applied onto the dependent variable and if the interaction does not survive the transformation, it will be considered an artifact of the original scale of measurement (Labaronne, 2023; Wagenmakers, 2012).

 Implications